ChloeL-E/msp1/README.md

 - The image for Rest and Unwind is by [cookie_studio](https://www.freepik.com/free-photo/young-woman-having-face-massage-relaxing-spa-salon_8224621.htm#query=spa&position=0&from_view=search&track=sph)

--The image for Reinvigorate and Renew is from [Freepik](https://www.freepik.com/free-photo/spa-concept-with-woman-relaxing-water_3505120.htm#query=spa-concept-with-woman-relaxing-water&position=1&from_view=search&track=sph&uuid=e5cbf2e2-6fbd-40f2-be89-c617498c5485)
+- The image for Reinvigorate and Renew is from [Freepik](https://www.freepik.com/free-photo/spa-concept-with-woman-relaxing-water_3505120.htm#query=spa-concept-with-woman-relaxing-water&position=1&from_view=search&track=sph&uuid=e5cbf2e2-6fbd-40f2-be89-c617498c5485)

 - The hero image for the Treatments page is by[vecstock](https://www.freepik.com/free-ai-image/scented-candle-burning-bowl-creating-tranquil-scene-generated-by-ai_52297585.htm)